ChiShen-Chao/OpenCV/README.md

 # This is the note of basic OpevCV
 Before we start, it's necessarry to install the Opencv first.
 There are nine basic practice code about using Opencv.
+Don't forget to change the path or the file name especially ".jpg" or ".png"